 Graduate admissions are closed for the class of 2022.
 Information about next year’s application will be available in July.
 In any given year, application are always due the first week of December.

-Yes.
-It is required that you take the GRE, and we can only consider your application with these scores.
 Stanford is a highly selective university and we expect that all graduate students will be able to demonstrate academic excellence prior to admission.
-Therefore, as a practical matter, our students typically score in the upper 80%-90% on standardized tests.
-However, we do not have a specific GRE/GPA requirement for admission, and during the admissions process, the committee casts a wide net, considering your overall academic preparedness; your career and life experience; and how your interests relate to the current themes of the program.
+We do not have a specific GPA requirement for admission, and during the admissions process, the committee casts a wide net, considering your overall academic preparedness; your career and life experience; and how your interests relate to the current themes of the program.

 Successful applicants will bring maturity, self-efficacy, and unique skills to the program.
 Thus, many successful applicants have some industry experience.
 Our program is very self-directed and students need to have sufficient experience to be successful – typically one or more years of professional employment.
 And you will be put in leadership positions in a variety of your classes – it helps to have some previous experience leading teams before you arrive at Stanford.